Dolores Alexander: Feminism

 Until that time I had always felt like a weirdo, the only person who felt out of step with the world around her.
 I knew we needed a women's movement.
 This is what I had been waiting for. – Dolores Alexander, 2007.

 In 1966, while working at Newsday, Alexander came across a press release announcing the creation of a new women's rights organization: the National Organization for Women (NOW).
 She interviewed Betty Friedan and with her media experience, she became chair of the Monitor Subcommittee of the National Task Force on Image of Women in Mass Media.
-In 1969 she became the first executive director of NOW.
-She established the headquarters in New York City, and served as an editor of NOW's national newsletter, NOW Acts.
-She offered to pay the $5 dues for women who could not afford to become members, and fronted a campaign to boost membership nationwide.
+Upon returning to Newsday, Alexander signed up every woman in the news room, even offering to pay the $5 dues for women who could not afford to become members.

+In December 1968, Alexander proposed a new position in NOW, the Executive Director, who would set up a New York office to answer mail, put out a newsletter, and do other organizational work for NOW.
+Alexander quit her job at Newsday and began working as the Executive Director officially in February 1969.
+Alexander intended for the Executive Director position to be a part time job so she could work on freelance writing to supplement her income, but the workload ended up taking up all of her time.

+During this period, the presence of lesbians in the National Organization for Women was becoming more visible to both its members and to the press.
+Alexander and other members of NOW recall Rita Mae Brown attending a meeting of the New York City chapter around December 1968 and referring to herself as “your local neighborhood lesbian”, startling the group.
+A few months later, Ivy Bottini, then President of New York City NOW, told Alexander the reason she left her husband was that she's a lesbian.
+Bottini also encouraged Alexander to hire Rita Mae Brown for an open position in NOW’s national office.
+Alexander hired Brown and reassured Bottini that they’d still be friends without resolving her own feelings about lesbianism.